 power/wakeup

-This file is empty if the device does not supportremote wakeup.
-Otherwise the file contains either theword enabled or the word disabled, and you canwrite those words to the file.
+, and you canwrite those words to the file.
 The setting determineswhether or not remote wakeup will be enabled when thedevice is next suspended.
-(If the setting is changedwhile the device is suspended, the change won’t takeeffect until the following suspend.)
+(If the setting is changedwhile the device is suspended, the change won’t takeeffect until the following suspend.)power/control

-• on means that the device should be resumed andautosuspend is not allowed.
-(Of course, systemsuspends are still allowed.)
+means that the device should be resumed andautosuspend is not allowed.
+(Of course, systemsuspends are still allowed.)auto

 power/autosuspend_delay_ms